|Nutrition Facts (per serving)|

-- Reduce heat to a simmer, cover and cook 1 1/2 to 3 hours or until meat is ALMOST falling off the bones.
+Reduce the heat to a simmer, cover, and cook 1 1/2 to 3 hours or until the meat is almost falling off the bones.

-- Heat oven to 375 degrees.
-Remove hocks from pot, reserving the cooking liquid (you'll need 2 tablespoons for the glaze and the rest can be the base for a good soup) and transfer to a baking pan that just accommodates the meat.
-You want the hocks to be almost touching.
+Preheat the oven to 375 F. Remove the hocks from the pot, reserving the cooking liquid (save 2 tablespoons for the glaze), and transfer to a baking pan that just accommodates the meat.
+You want the hocks to be almost touching each other.

 Make the Glaze

-- In a small saucepan, add 1/2 to 1 can beer, 2 to 4 talespoons honey and 2 tablespoons resereved cooking liquid.
-Heat until honey has dissolved.
+In a small saucepan, add 1/2 to 1 can beer, 2 to 4 tablespoons honey, and 2 tablespoons of the reserved cooking liquid.
+Heat, stirring, until the honey has dissolved.

-- Pour mixture over ham hocks and bake 30 to 45 minutes, basting occasionally, until meat is completely tender and glazed.
+Pour the glaze mixture over the ham hocks and bake for 30 to 45 minutes, basting occasionally, until the meat is completely tender and glazed.

 Serve each person a ham hock and enjoy.